 What IT platform is needed for course participation?

-Adobe Connect Pro software platform is used for the course.
+Zoom software platform is used for the course.
 This e-learning technology not only provides user-friendly, secure access to course participants, but also offers an interactive solution to online learning.
 To participate, students connect through a computer, standard web browser, webcam, and a steady internet connection.